fdschneider/bexis_traits/manuscript/manuscript.md

 Gap analysis

 specificity of BE trait-data is local context of exploratories, if trait data are assessed on the site, trait variation can be related to land-use intensity.
-In this spatial extend this would be a novelty.
+In this spatial extent, this would be a novelty.

 # Acknowledgements